edamontology/edam-browser/paper.md

 ##### Criteria 3 - "Display of multiple parents"

 Multiple parents are handled (see [for instance the link to the Phylogeny topic](https://ifb-elixirfr.github.io/edam-browser/#topic_0084)).
-In order to improve readability when a term is selected (1) all the term's positions are shown; and (2) all paths from the root node are highlighted.
+In order to improve readability when a term is selected (1) all the term's positions are shown; and (2) all paths from the root node are highlighted (cf Fig. 1).

 ![The term Phylogeny has two parents](paper_resources/topics_tree_phylogeny.png)